isomerpages/moe-hci/news-and-events/news/_posts/2024-02-26-post-HCI Celebrates the Class of 2023.md

 to explore research opportunities and had the privilege of collaborating with Dr. October Sessions from the Saw Swee Hock School of Public Health.
-Her research project earned recognition, ultimately receiving a Merit award at the <a href="https://www.science.edu.sg/for-schools/competitions/singapore-science-and-engineering-fair" rel="noopener noreferrer nofollow" target="_blank">Singapore Science and Engineering Fair</a> in
+Her research project earned recognition, ultimately receiving a Merit award at the Singapore Science and Engineering Fair in 2023.
-2023.
 Furthermore, Xinyu served as the Secretary-Treasurer of the Chinese Orchestra, showcasing her multifaceted dedication to both academic pursuits and extracurricular activities.</p>
 <p></p>
 <p><em>“Ms Soh Swee Keng, thank you for your unwavering trust in me; you've supported me to pursue my dreams and encouraged me to keep going when I faced challenges.
 May we continue to stay in touch even upon graduation ❤️”</em>
 </p>